By Acacia Communications | Posted on October 21, 2020

 Figure 7: Integration in silicon enables a path to coherent transceivers for service provider edge/access in a compact pluggable CFP2 module.

-For single-fiber BiDi transmission, a splitter/combiner (for BiDi point-to-point) or a wavelength mux/demux (for BiDi DWDM) is required to convert from a dual-port configuration to a single-port connector configuration.
+For single-fiber BiDi transmission, there are various implementation options to convert from a dual-port configuration to a single-port configuration such as passive optical mux/demuxes, splitter/combiners, or circulators, depending on the application and link requirements.
 The module supports both Ethernet and OTN client protocols.
 Acacia’s new coherent BiDi service provider edge and access solutions were designed to provide network operators the ability to scale to higher data rates to meet growing bandwidth demands over challenging BiDi optical links, while also providing operational simplicity that may lead to overall network savings.

 Acacia’s 3D Siliconization approach, which utilizes high-volume manufacturing processes and benefits from the maturity of Acacia’s silicon photonics technology, is used in the coherent BiDi CFP2 module.
 The use of silicon photonics to take discrete bulky optical components and integrate their functions into a CMOS-based silicon chip has been a key factor in module footprint reduction.